 We invite you to embrace the spirit of community, take some risks willingly, meet your challenges and responsibilities honestly, learn from your mistakes humbly, and respect yourself, your neighbors, your community, and your environment energetically.

-Athletic equipment may not be used in the residence halls or immediately adjacent to residence hall doors and windows.
+May not be used in the residence halls or immediately adjacent to residence hall doors and windows.
 This includes but is not limited to: skate boards; roller blades; lacrosse and hockey equipment; golf and baseball equipment; basketballs, bowling balls, footballs, rugby balls, soccer balls, volley balls, tennis balls and racquet balls, frisbees, and scooters.
+Athletic equipment may only be stored in residence hall rooms, and is not permitted in hallways, common areas, restrooms, etc.

-Breaks occur at Thanksgiving, Christmas, Spring Break, Easter and the end of spring semester.
-The residence halls will remain open for Thanksgiving, Spring (only for those who register), and Easter Breaks.
+Occur at Thanksgiving, Christmas, Spring Break, Easter and the end of spring semester.
+The residence halls will remain open (only for those who register) for Thanksgiving, Spring, and Easter Breaks.
 All residence halls will close for Christmas/Winter Break.
 Specific information about break closings will be given at community meetings.
 Travel arrangements should be made to assure compliance with closing times because you are expected to vacate your room and building by the designated time.
 Although you may keep your belongings in your room, we recommend that you take your valuables home.
 You should take everything you need during break periods as access to rooms is very limited during these times.

-Building security is everyone’s responsibility.
-Carry your keys/fobs, close doors, use an escort when in another residence hall, report unescorted persons, and do not give access to unescorted guests.
+Carry your keys/Carroll Cards, close doors, use an escort when in another residence hall, report unescorted persons, and do not give access to unescorted guests.
 All residence halls are locked twenty-four hours a day, seven days a week.
 Propping outside doors is not permitted as it poses a security risk to all residents.

-Check-in consists of signing for keys/fobs and completing a Room Condition Report.
+Consists of signing for keys/Carroll Cards and completing a Room Condition Report.
 Please be thorough in completing this form.
 Failure of timely completion of the Room Condition Report will result in you being held responsible for damages that existed prior to your occupancy.

-Cleaning of the public areas in each of the residence halls is done on a daily basis, including weekends.
+Of the public areas in each of the residence halls is done on a daily basis, including weekends.
 A schedule for daily trash removal and cleaning of the restrooms will be posted on each restroom door.
 Students with a concern about cleanliness of any area are asked to submit a work request with specific details so the issue can be resolved in a timely manner.
+Work requests can be submitted at: https://www.myschoolbuilding.com/myschoolbuilding/msbdefault.asp?acctnum=542630982&ServiceLogin=

 When cleaning staff (or the maintenance staff) are in a restroom to clean or make repairs, the entrance will be closed and blocked or roped off.
 It is mandatory that students use another restroom during that time.
 The university reserves the right to take disciplinary action against any student who violates this policy.

-Common area space is for every resident’s use.
+Is for every resident’s use.
 Various lounges provide televisions, pool tables, microwave ovens, kitchens, and study areas.
 Residents are responsible for the daily upkeep of these areas.
 Therefore, your cooperation in maintaining a clean atmosphere is expected.
 Lounge furniture or cushions may not be removed from lounges.
 Residents may not leave personal items in common area spaces (i.e. athletic equipment, academic materials, toiletries, and electronics).
+Sleeping in common areas, and any non-residential room spaces, is prohibited.

-Community damage is damage done in public areas.
+Is damage done in public areas.
 The public area losses or damages that are preventable and are not assignable to individuals will be billed in equal amounts to the floor or building members.
 It is the responsibility of all residents to be aware of their environment and to hold others accountable who vandalize property.
-Report evidence of reckless use of these areas immediately.
+Report vandalism to an RA, Area Coordinator/Community Coordinator, JCUPD and/or the 24-hour anonymous hotline (216-397-1515).

-Electrical appliances must be in compliance with the housing and fire codes of the City of University Heights.
+Must be in compliance with the housing and fire codes of the City of University Heights.
 Each appliance must be UL approved.
 Approved appliances include stereos, computers, televisions, DVD players, refrigerators (4.6 cubic feet or smaller), microwaves (1 cubic foot and under 900 watts), blankets, fans, coffee makers, desk lights, hair dryers, hair straighteners and curling irons.
 One refrigerator is allowed per standard double room and up to two for those in expanded occupancy rooms (triples and quads).
 Prohibited items include toasters, toaster ovens, hot pots, sun lamps, electric skillets and woks, grills (including the George Foreman grill), oil popcorn poppers, space heaters, percolators, air conditioners (unless medically approved), halogen bulb lamps, and potpourri burners.
 Only UL approved, circuit breaker type extension cords and power-strips may be used.
+Any extension cord without a surge protector is prohibited.

 A student is not allowed to enter another student’s room without permission from the occupant.
 University staff will only provide access to a room for the resident of that room.